Kaholo/kaholo-plugin-aws-ecs/README.md

 3. Region (Autocomplete) **Required if not it settings** - Make the request in the specified region.
 4. Name (String) **Required** - The name to give to the new cluster.

-## Method: Put Cluster Capacity Providers From JSON
+## Method: Set Cluster Capacity Providers From JSON
 Put Cluster Capacity Providers From JSON

 ### Parameters